bella hadid's chrome hearts capsule collection keeps it in the family | read | i-D

 Bella Hadid and Jesse Jo Stark have been best friends since forever.
 Despite a six-year age gap, they bonded at a mutual family friend's festive shindig and have never looked back.
-Even their mums are best friends; in fact, it was Jesse Jo's mum and founder of LA-based luxury fashion and accessories label, Chrome Hearts, Laurie Lynn Stark, who first suggested Bella try modelling.
-"She and Gigi were so beautiful," Laurie Lynn tells i-D. "We got them to do some modelling for Chrome Hearts when they were kids."
+Even their moms are best friends; in fact, it was Jesse Jo's mom and founder of L.A.-based luxury fashion and accessories label, Chrome Hearts, Laurie Lynn Stark, who first suggested Bella try modeling.
+"She and Gigi were so beautiful," Laurie Lynn tells i-D. "We got them to do some modeling for Chrome Hearts when they were kids."

 Jesse Jo Stark and Bella Hadid